jonathan-moon/wildlife-tracker/README.md

+# Notes for dev

+For seeding tables:
+   1. First run scripts/fetch_obs.py to seed yosemite_observations.csv
+   2. Run scripts/extract_and_fetch_taxon_data.py to seed taxon.csv based on sigtings in yosemite_observations

 # Wildlife Tracker API

 This backend application pulls wildlife sighting data from the iNaturalist API for a specific region.
 It is built using FastAPI, and is designed to be containerized with Docker for scalable deployment.